corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 };
 ```

-That's actually the entire difference between `Result` and `Option` (at least from an implementation point-of-view).
+That's actually the entire difference between `Result` and `Option` (at least from a type definition point-of-view).
 If we had an `Err` variant, we would just use `Result` in the first place.
 But there are cases where `None` is a completely valid value and we just don't have an error to return.
 All we can say is "there is no value" and that's it.

+Before we move on, it's important to note that if "not having a value" is truly an error condition in your program's logic, you should use `Result` instead of `Option`. `Option` is best used when the absence of a value is a normal, expected possibility, not an error state.

 ## What's The Solution?

+So how do you return an error to the caller when you have an `Option` but you can't use the `?` operator to handle the `None` case?
-There are multiple solutions!
+Turns out, there are multiple solutions!

 The initial error message, while cryptic, gave us a hint: